 Associate Professor of Biology

-- Associate Professor of Biology: Lynchburg College, 2012-present
+- 2012-present, Associate Professor of Biology, University of Lynchburg

 - J.D.
 Styrsky.
 2014.
 An orb-weaver spider exploits an ant-acacia mutualism for enemy-free space.
 Ecology and Evolution 4:276-283.